MarufHossain14/excel-viewer/README.md

 # FormLens

-FormLens turns Excel and CSV form submissions into a focused, one-response-at-a-time review workspace.
+Turns Excel and CSV form submissions into a focused, one-response-at-a-time review workspace.
 Files and review metadata remain entirely in the browser and are persisted with IndexedDB.

 ## Features